 No. Students are expected to purchase, rent, or borrow books.
-We do attempt to keep total book costs below $100 per course and post readings to Blackboard course sites whenever possible.
+We do attempt to keep total book costs below $100 per course and post readings to Moodle course sites whenever possible.

 Do you offer scholarships or any other financial aid?

 Yes.
 Students can apply for federal financial aid.
 Additionally, all students in this program may apply for scholarships from the Gilder Lehrman Institute.
-Students in the program are not eligible for Pace University graduate assignments or Pace University scholarships.
+Students in the program are not eligible for Gettysburg College scholarships.

 You may be eligible for Federal Direct Stafford Unsubsidized Loans and private education loans to cover tuition and other education-related costs.
 Students who apply for federal loans receive their financial aid award letters via mail within two to four weeks of FAFSA submission.
 Notification times for private education loans vary by lender.
-Please contact Pace’s Financial Aid Office for more information.
+Please contact the Gettysburg College Office of Financial Aid for more information.

-You also can find student loan information on the US Department of Education’s Financial Student Aid website.
-In order to start the process, you will need to file the free application for federal student aid (known as FAFSA) listing Pace University as the school of choice.
+You can find student loan information on the US Department of Education Federal Student Aid website.
+To start the process, you will need to file the free application for federal student aid (known as FAFSA) listing Gettysburg College as the school of choice.
 This can be done online at www.fafsa.gov.
-The FAFSA school code for Pace University is 002791.
+The FAFSA school code for Gettysburg College is 003268.

-Please note that if you do not receive your FAFSA approval before the Spring 2021 registration deadline and you are ultimately approved for financial aid, you can apply the aid toward courses for the following summer term.
+Please note that if you do not receive your FAFSA approval before the registration deadline and you are ultimately approved for financial aid, you can apply the aid toward courses for the following term.

 Gilder Lehrman Abraham Lincoln Scholarships

 All students in this program may apply for a scholarship through the Gilder Lehrman Institute.
 We offer one hundred $500 scholarships per academic year.
 Log into your Gilder Lehrman account and access our scholarship application form here.
-The deadline to apply is January 20, 2021.
-Scholarship recipients will be notified on February 3, 2022.
+The deadline for the fall 2022 term is September 12, 2022.
 Note: Awards are sent out during the semester; please pay for courses by the tuition deadline or within 24 hours of registration.